 (3.59)

-Typically, PTC resistors feature a high level of sensitivity as their characteristic line exhibits a large slope in the transition area from high to low resistance (Schrüfer et al., 2018, p.
+Typically, PTC resistors feature a high level of sensitivity, as their characteristic line exhibits a steep slope in the transition area from high to low resistance (Schrüfer et al., 2018, p.
 206).
-PTC resistors can be applied for temperature measurement just as well as for the safety of electric circuits—when a large current occurs, the temperature of the conductor rises which leads to an increasing resistance and subsequently a decrease of the current (Hering et al., 2018, p.66).
-This shows that PTC resistors can be used to stabilize electric circuits.
+PTC resistors can be used for temperature measurement as well as for the safety of electrical circuits—when a large current occurs, the temperature of the conductor rises, which leads to an increasing resistance and, subsequently, a decrease of the current (Hering et al., 2018, p.66).
+Because of this, PTC resistors can be used to stabilize electrical circuits.

-NTC resistors can be applied for many different measurement tasks, e.g., in all different kinds of electronic devices for the measurement of temperature, or flow properties (Hering et al., 2018, p.
+NTC resistors can be used for many different measurement tasks, for example, in all different kinds of electronic devices for the measurement of temperature or flow properties (Hering et al., 2018, p.
 69).
-Figure 3.14 shows the setup of a NTC resistor, which can be applied as temperature sensor.
+Figure 3.14 shows the setup of an NTC resistor, which can be used as a temperature sensor:

 R=RN∙eB(1T-1TN)